Mole-Street/.github/pull_request_template.md

 ### Code Review
 - [ ] The PR title follows the MS guidelines
+- [ ] Your code is free of errors/warnings and follows the MS coding standards
 - [ ] You have reviewed your own PR

 ---